j-bull2003/DS-Algorithms/readme.md

 # Dash DSA Project

-This project was created to help me better understand data structures and algorithms for university and helped me study for my exam.
+This project was created to help me better study for my Data Structures and Algorithms exam.
 You can select whatever algorithm you wish and see information about how the algorithms works, it's implmentation in Python and also an interactive element to run the sorting algorithms on you array input!

+The algorithms you can chose from are as follows:
+- Bubble Sort
+- Selection Sort
+- Insertion Sort
+- Shell Sort
+- Radix Sort
+- Merge Sort
+- Quick Sort

+You can also see algorithm examples for traversing through tree structures, and how to do it in Python:

+- DFS
+- BFS

 ![Example Image](example.png)